-Best answer: No, the second-generation PlayStation VR will not be wireless.
+Best answer: No, PlayStation VR2 will not be wireless.
 It will, however, feature a single cord and a "simpler" connection to the PS5.

-When it launches on the PS5 sometime after 2021, the PlayStation VR 2 will not be wireless.
-Sony revealed this somewhat disappointing news when it officially announced the PSVR 2.
-While many gamers were hoping that Sony would follow Facebook's lead in delivering a totally wireless VR solution, it seems that the technology just isn't ready for wireless VR from a PlayStation console at this time.
+When it launches on the PS5, the PlayStation VR2 will not be wireless.
+Sony revealed this somewhat disappointing news when it officially announced the PS VR2.
+While many gamers were hoping that Sony would follow Facebook's lead in delivering a totally wireless VR solution, it seems that the technology isn't ready for wireless VR from a PlayStation console at this time.

-In many ways, Sony is actually following Facebook's lead on more powerful VR experiences by announcing that a single-cable solution will be employed with the PSVR 2 on PS5.
-Facebook's official solution for playing PC VR games on the Oculus Quest 2 is via an Oculus Link cable; a single 15-foot-long USB Type-C cable.
-While Sony is still playing coy with many details on the second-generation PSVR, the announcement on February 23, 2021 suggests that Sony will be using a similar solution.
-Since the PS5 has USB Type-C ports — the same port that's used on PC to link up VR headsets — it's pretty easy to assume Sony will be ditching the processing box from the original PSVR and using only one long cable, instead.
+In many ways, Sony is following Facebook's lead on more powerful VR experiences by announcing that a single-cable solution will be employed with the PS VR2 on PS5.
+Facebook's official solution for playing PC VR games on the Oculus Quest 2 is via an Oculus Link cable, a single 15-foot-long USB Type-C cable.
+Since the PS5 has USB Type-C ports — the same port used on PC to link up VR headsets — Sony will be ditching the processing box from the original PSVR and using only one long USB-C cable instead.

-While it certainly looks like the PSVR 2 won't be wireless at launch, Sony has been working behind the scenes on a wireless headset for some time now.
-We first heard about the possibility in a May 2019 interview with Sony Global Head of R&D for PlayStation Dominic Mallinson, then later in Ocober 2019 when a patent confirmed what Mallinson was saying.
+While PS VR2 won't be wireless at launch, Sony has been working behind the scenes on a wireless headset for some time now.
+We first heard about the possibility in a May 2019 interview with Sony Global Head of R&D for PlayStation Dominic Mallinson, then later in October 2019 when a patent confirmed what Mallinson was saying.

-Given that the PSVR 2 isn't slated to release until sometime in 2022, at the earliest, it would be a bit surprising to see Sony only launch the headset with a wire attached.
-Oculus Quest and Quest 2 gamers are able to play PC VR games wirelessly now using Virtual Desktop; a third-party app that uses your home's Wi-Fi network as a wireless connection point.
+Given that the PS VR2 isn't slated to release until sometime in 2022, we could see a wireless option down the road at some point.
+Oculus Quest and Quest 2 gamers can play PC VR games wirelessly using Virtual Desktop, a third-party app that uses your home's Wi-Fi network as a wireless connection point.
 While this method works incredibly well for many players, folks without the best Wi-Fi 6 routers will likely see stuttering and other nausea-inducing effects.
-Given the unreliability of this solution, neither Facebook nor Sony are likely to make it an official way to stream wireless VR games any time soon.
+Unfortunately, given the unreliability of this solution, neither Facebook nor Sony is likely to make it an official way to stream wireless VR games any time soon.

-The only other option that we're aware of at the moment is a solution that was employed on the HTC Vive several years back and utilizes a dedicated wireless card to stream a 60GHz signal to the headset and back.
+The only other option that we're aware of is a solution employed on the HTC Vive several years back and utilizes a dedicated wireless card to stream a 60GHz signal to the headset and back.
 This is a pricier solution and, given Sony's history with trying to keep costs down for its console hardware and accessories, is likely not going to be included in a base model.
-Given that the PSVR 2 is already an add-on accessory for the PS5, it's not unreasonable to expect that Sony could debut an adapter or second wireless model either alongside the PSVR 2's launch, or sometime in the future.
+Given that the PS VR2 is already an add-on accessory for the PS5, it's not unreasonable to expect that Sony could debut an adapter or second wireless model alongside the PS VR2's launch or sometime in the future.

-Since it's not going to be wireless at launch, you might be wondering how much of an upgrade the PSVR 2 could possibly be over the original.
-Right now, we know that the PSVR 2 will bring a higher-resolution display, wider field of view, brand new controllers inspired by the PS5's DualSense controllers, and likely plenty of surprises by the time it finally launches.
-In addition to that, VR games will be built with the PS5's hardware power in mind.
-That means a significant upgrade over what players have gotten used to on the current-generation PSVR, which was already a bit of a stretch for the PS4 hardware when it launched in 2016.
+Since it's not going to be wireless at launch, you might be wondering how much of an upgrade the PS VR2 could be over the original.
+Right now, we know that the PS VR2 will bring a 4K OLED display, 110-degree field of view, brand new controllers inspired by the PS5's DualSense controllers, inside-out tracking, and eye-tracking.
+In addition, VR games will be built with the PS5's hardware power in mind.
+This is a significant upgrade over what players are used to with the current-generation PSVR, which was already a bit of a stretch for the PS4 hardware in 2016.